logiqai/docs-flow/forwarding-to-data-warehouse/gcp-bigquery.md

 ## Mapping logs to Bigquery table

 When you forward your logs to BigQuery, the fields in the log will be mapped to the column in the table.
-By default, LogiqAI maps the schema from the forwarder to the facet in the logs.
+By default, Apica maps the schema from the forwarder to the facet in the logs.
 It will insert the value for the facet as a value to the column in the table.

 <figure><img src="../.gitbook/assets/Screenshot from 2023-04-10 18-07-03.png" alt=""><figcaption><p>facets</p></figcaption></figure>